resvendsen/mapproject/README.md

-#Purpose
+# Purpose

-The **Find Venues** app queries a large database for any businesses, points of interest, etc. near a user entered location.
-Venues may be sought by name, keyword, and category.
+The **Find Venues** app queries the Foursquare database for any businesses, points of interest, etc. near a user entered location.
+Venues may be sought by name, keyword, or category.
 Locations near which users are seeking the venue, may be entered as a street address, city, or the user's "Current Location".
 Additional filtering available is "search radius" and "number of venues desired", the use of which will speed up searches.

 #Requirements and Limitations